JamesWoolfenden/learn-terraform/docs/adv-state.md

 }
 ```

-## locking and unlock state buckets
+## Locking and unlock state buckets

 When you add a state bucket you should also enable locking.
 Locking is prevent clashes, when 2 developers/processes try to modify the same resource at the same time.